himmelblau-idm/site/mkdocs/docs/introduction.md

 The local parameters that affect settings on the local client are located in the [global] section of the configuration; unfortunately, there is no separate section for adjustments that affect settings on the local client.

 To enter users locally in groups on a client, the *local_groups* variable is extended.
 The individual local groups are entered separated by commas.
 If a group is later removed at this point, the users must be manually removed from the group.
-To do this, edit the etgroups* file.
+To do this, edit the */etc/groups* file.

 When a user logs in for the first time, a home directory is automatically created.
 The default directory for this is home*.
 If you want the directory to be created in a different location in the file system,  you can specify this using the variable  *home_prefix =*.

 It is also possible to copy certain data from a directory to the user's new home directory.
-This process is identical to creating a local user via the etskel* directory.
-To transfer data, the variable *use_etc_skel = true* can be set, then all files and directories from etskel* will be transferred.
+This process is identical to creating a local user via the */etc/skel* directory.
+To transfer data, the variable *use_etc_skel = true* can be set, then all files and directories from */etc/skel* will be transferred.

-Since no shell is specified in the user's profile in the Azure domain, a default shell can be assigned to all users using the variable *shell =bibash*.
+Since no shell is specified in the user's profile in the Azure domain, a default shell can be assigned to all users using the variable *shell =/bin/bash*.

 Note: The attributes from Listing 12 should always be set on Debian and Ubuntu systems.
 These values are also always entered in the configuration when installing the packages: